scottdejonge/scottdejonge.github.io/pages/home.md

 I have experience with a full-stack of technologies with a primary focus on creating performant website that are simple & intuative to view & maintain.

-I graduated from the University of Queensl& with a Bachelor of Multimedia Design in 2012.
+I graduated from the University of Queensland with a Bachelor of Multimedia Design in 2012.
 Since then, I have been living & working in Brisbane, Australia as a Digital Developer for [bigfish.tv](http://bigfish.tv).